 All students and employees are responsible for being familiar with, and abiding by, the Policy's standards of conduct.
-Persons who believe they have been subjected to sexual misconduct, harassment, or discrimination are encouraged to report the incident to the Title IX Coordinator so that the College can respond in an equitable and reasonably prompt manner in accordance with our Title IX or non-Title IX Grievance Procedures.
-For grievance resolution procedures, please see Appendix A (Grievance Resolution Procedures for Reports of Policy Violations Against Students) and Appendix B (Grievance Resolution Procedures for Reports of Policy Violations Against Employees) on the Providence College Title IX Policies website.
+Persons who believe they have been subjected to sexual misconduct, harassment, or discrimination are encouraged to report the incident to the Title IX Coordinator so that the College can respond in an equitable and reasonably prompt manner in accordance with the College's Sexual Misconduct Grievance Procedures.

-The College strongly encourages anyone who has information regarding a possible violation of this Policy to report it to the Title IX Coordinator or the Office of Public Safety; generally, employees must report such information to the Title IX Coordinator when the incident involves any student.
+The College strongly encourages anyone who has information regarding a possible violation of this Policy to report it to the Title IX Coordinator or the Office of Public Safety; generally, employees must report such information to the Title IX Coordinator.